-This document applies to the Department's Research, Development & Technology Transfer (RD&T2) program, including experimental and demonstration feature projects, from conception of a project through results and implementation.
-It also applies to the Local Technical Assistance Program and the National Highway Institute (NHI) training programs.
+This document applies to the Department's Research, Development & Technology Transfer (RD&T2) program, including experimental and demonstration feature projects, from conception of a project through results implementation.
+It also applies to the Local Technical Assistance Program and the National Highway Institute program.
 This document fulfills the requirements set out in 23 CFR 420 and FHWA guidance published in October 2018.

-The Department of Transportation and Public Facilities' (DOT&PF) RD&T2 is funded through the Federal Highway Administration's (FHWA) State Planning and Research (SP&R) program, Local Technical Assistance Program (LTAP), Surface Transportation Program (STP), NHI grant program and associated state matching funds.
+The Department of Transportation and Public Facilities' (DOT&PF) RD&T2 is funded through the Federal Highway Administration's (FHWA) State Planning and Research (SP&R) program, Local Technical Assistance Program (LTAP), Surface Transportation Program (STP), and state matching funds.

 The research staff conducts and oversees research projects on behalf of the DOT&PF.
-Additionally, research staff and technical experts within DOT&PF maintain contact with state, national and international transportation research and innovation communities to obtain findings that may apply to Alaska and shares them with DOT&PF staff, local agencies, and the public through publications, training, and other means.
-Research staff also coordinate with local agencies, Tribes, and consultants who perform work in local jurisdictions to assist in implementing these findings or requested trainings.
+Additionally, research staff and technical experts within DOT&PF maintain contact with the national and international transportation research and innovation communities to obtain findings that may apply to Alaska and shares them with DOT&PF staff, local agencies, and the public through publications, training, and other means.
+Research staff also assist in implementing these findings.